dykyi-roman/enterprise-skeleton/README.md

 We are currently looking for contributions in the following areas:

 - **Sentry Integration**: We need help implementing Sentry for error tracking and monitoring.
-If you have experience with Sentry integration in Symfony applications, we'd love your contribution!
+If you have experience with Sentry integration in PHP applications, we'd love your contribution!
 - **RoadRunner Integration**: We are looking to integrate RoadRunner as a high-performance PHP application server.
-If you have experience with RoadRunner implementation, particularly in Symfony applications, your contribution would be valuable!
+If you have experience with RoadRunner implementation, your contribution would be valuable!
+-
+- **New Framework Integrations**: We are actively looking to expand our framework support.
+If you'd like to integrate a new PHP framework (like Yii, Slim, or others), we welcome your contribution!
+Each framework should:

 ### How to Submit a Pull Request